 In computing its income for tax purposes, the Fund may deduct reasonable administrative and other expenses incurred to earn income, generally including interest on borrowed funds used to purchase securities to be included in the Portfolio.
-In computing its income for tax purposes, the Fund may deduct the costs and expenses of the initial public offering of the Fund paid by the Fund and not reimbursed at a rate of 20% per year, pro rated where the Fund's taxation year is less than 365 days.
+In computing its income for tax purposes, the Fund may deduct an amount equal to the reasonable expenses that it incurs in the course of issuing the Units.
+Such issue expenses will be deductible by the Fund at a rate of 20% per year, pro-rated where the Fund's taxation year is less than 365 days.
 Any losses incurred by the Fund cannot be allocated to Unitholders, but may generally be carried forward or back in accordance with the rules and limitations contained in the Income Tax Act and deducted in computing the taxable income of the Fund.